ignaciobartol/fem-challenge-JT/README.md

 ### Problem Statement

 First we consider the curved second-order `line3` element lying on the x-y plane defined by the corner nodes:
-Sure!
-Here is the updated markdown with LaTeX math blocks using `$$` for block equations and `$` for inline equations:

-# FEM Challenge: Curved Second-Order Line Element

-## Problem Statement

-Consider a curved second-order line element lying on the x-y plane defined by the corner nodes:

 $$
 \mathbf{x}_1 = [0, 1]